lorta04/zentry-challenge/bacefook/backend/readme.md

 ## API

 This component serves HTTP endpoints consumed by the frontend.
 On startup, it replays historical events to generate snapshot files for fast access by analytics endpoints.
-Although it's intended to stay in sync with the database in real time, due to time constraints, it performs a one-time sync on startup instead.
+Although it's intended to stay in sync with the database in real time, due to time constraint, it performs a one-time sync on startup instead.

 Note: time series endpoints and user-facing APIs are not implemented in this component.